 Engagement with the community has always been a key factor and special area of focus; therefore we have been constantly working on improving the format and range of activities for both programmes.
 For instance, in order to open the SSE (originally called Summer School of Software Engineering) to a wider audience and encourage participation from the entire community we shortened its duration to three days and populated them with hands-on only workshops, skills acquisition and practical exercises.
 The formula has been successful; in addition, every year (in the pre-COVID times) training events took place in a different central European location easily reachable by all participants.
 In 2020, due to the COVID pandemic restrictions, we held SSE online for the first time and used a collaborative platform to enable the distributed teams to work effectively together.

 Who are the people and organisations behind these initiatives?

-Both initiatives are part of the Operations Support Work Package 9 in GN4-3, specifically that area related to software governance.
-The programmes success is the outcome of the fruitful collaboration between PSNC and AMRES with the valuable support of GÉANT Learning & Development (GLAD), and, of course, the dedication and commitment of the entire team involved in both initiatives.
+Both initiatives are part of the Operations Support Work Package 9 in GN4-3, specifically the area related to software governance.
+The programmes’ success is the outcome of the fruitful collaboration between PSNC and AMRES with the valuable support of GÉANT Learning & Development (GLAD), and, of course, the dedication and commitment of the entire team involved in both initiatives.

 How did these training programmes evolve through the years?

-Development skills are a set requirements to attend SCT notwithstanding the school’s agnostic approach regarding the participants’ experience and background; SCT is for developers and we expect only developers to participate.
+Development skills remain a set requirements to attend SCT notwithstanding the school’s agnostic approach regarding the participants’ experience and background; SCT is for developers and we expect only developers to participate.

 How did these schools benefit the GÉANT Project and the community?